wearefrank/frank-runner/README.md

 # VSCode

+Install the following plugins to have syntax checking, autocomplete and tooltips while programming Frank configurations:
+* "XML Language Support by Red Hat", by Red Hat.
+* "XML Tools" by Josh Johnson.
+These plugins disclose the information available in `FrankConfig.xsd`.

 Choose one of the methods described in the sections below to run the build.xml and/or restart.bat in your project.
 See section [Installation](#installation)